chongxi/hippocampal-BMI-2023/Readme.md

 ## Overview

 This repository is associated with the following paper:
 **Lai C, Tanaka S, Harris TD, Lee AK.
 Volitional activation of remote place representations with a hippocampal brain‐machine interface.
-Science, 2023 (in press)**
+Science, 2023 (in press).**

 This dataset demonstrates the ability of animals to activate remote place representations within the hippocampus when they aren't physically present at those locations.
 Such remote activations serve as a fundamental capability underpinning memory recall, mental simulation/planning, imagination, and reasoning.
 By employing a hippocampal map-based brain-machine interface (BMI), we designed two specific tasks to test whether animals can intentionally control their hippocampal activity in a flexible, goal-directed, and model-based manner.
 Our results show that animals can perform both tasks in real-time and in single trials.
 This dataset provides the neural and behavior data of these two tasks.
 The details of the tasks and results are described in the paper.

 ## Dataset access:
-The data is archived at (link).
+The data is archived at (link to be added when received from Dryad).

 ## Dataset Contents: